movahedan/turbo-bun/docs/7_AUTO_VERSIONING.md

 ---

-*This enhanced versioning system provides a robust, automated approach to version management with sophisticated CLI interaction and comprehensive CI/CD integration.*
+*This versioning system provides a robust, automated approach to version management with entity-based architecture and comprehensive CI/CD integration.
+The interactive CLI features are currently in development.*